-Perhaps more importantly however, when analysing belt failure we need to visit the maximum torque rating for a given profile, and given number of teeth on the pulley.
+Perhaps more importantly however, when analysing belt failure we need to visit the maximum torque rating for a given profile, for a given number of teeth on the pulley.
+This is the torque required to make the belt jump or slip on the pulley.
 Here are a few numbers for 6mm (15/64") wide GT3 belts, with both 2mm pitch and 3mm pitch profiles - note maximum torque decreases with rpm, but that't not such a problem because so does stepper output torque.
 Data taken from Gates Powerbelt Characteristics Datasheet (note: this and last datasheet provided by Rodavigo, an industrial design company in Spain - unfortunately, the Gates website itself is not especially helpful).

 |2mm pitch||3mm pitch|

-Table 8: Torque in N required to make a 6mm GT3 wide belt jump on a pulley with given number of teeth, at specific RPM.
+Table 8: Torque in N-m required to make a 6mm GT3 wide belt jump on a pulley with given number of teeth, at specific RPM.

 |5/64"mm pitch||1/8" pitch|